Trinity College Chapel, Cambridge: Windows

-The table below contains details of each window, with latin inscription and related article link.
+The table below contains details of each window, with Latin inscription and related article link.

 Memorials

 There are many memorials to former fellows of Trinity within the chapel, some statues, some brasses, including two memorials to graduates and fellows who died during both World Wars.
 There are also several graves dating from earlier periods.

 Organ

 The chapel has a fine organ, originally built by "Father" Smith in 1694.
 Many alterations were made over the years until, in 1913, an almost totally new organ was built.
 Some of the pipes were so large that they would not fit in the organ loft and instead had to stand in a corner of the ante-chapel.
 In 1976 the present mechanical-action instrument, based on the surviving pipework and within the original cases, was completed by the Swiss firm Metzler Söhne.
 There are regular recitals on Sundays during term time.

 Choir

-The Choir of Trinity College, Cambridge is composed of around thirty male and female Choral Scholars and two Organ Scholars, all of whom are undergraduates of the College.
+The Choir of Trinity College, Cambridge is composed of around thirty male and female Choral Scholars and two Organ Scholars, all of whom are students at the University.
 Besides singing the liturgy in the chapel, the choir has an extensive programme of performances and recordings.
-The current Director of Music is Stephen Layton.
+The current Director of Music is Steven Grahl.